top of page

 Explore.
 Inspire.
 Engage.
 Give.

 Olmsted Linear Park is a 45-acre greenspace and old-growth forest that meanders along Ponce de Leon Avenue from the intersection of Briarcliff Road and Moreland Avenue to the east end of N. Ponce de Leon near Decatur.
-The Druid Hills neighborhood and the park was designed by Frederick Law Olmsted in the late 1890’s.
+The Druid Hills neighborhood and the park were designed by Frederick Law Olmsted in the late 1890’s.
 The park consists of six picturesque segments that is home to a lush tree canopy and vibrant wildlife habitat.
 The Olmsted Linear Park Alliance is the 501 c3 charitable nonprofit organization that oversees the management and preservation of the park.

 image 8.png